cyber-prophet/bostrom-journal/BostromJournal001.md

 When tokens are in liquid state they can be:

 - transferred to other addresses in the Bostrom or other blockchains of Cosmos network;
 - swapped to other tokens using liquidity pools.
-Other tokens can be non-native Bostrom tokens transferred by IBC protocol from other blockchains of the Cosmos network
+Other tokens can be non-native Bostrom tokens transferred by IBC protocol from other blockchains of the Cosmos network.

 ### BOOT token [~]()